 It is important to note that a booster, former athlete or alumni may not solicit a prospective student-athletes enrollment in any manner (no phone calls, letters or in-person encounters).

 Am I eligible to compete at the collegiate level?

 Student-athletes who achieve the current minimum initial-eligibility standard on the test score-grade-point average sliding scale with at least a minimum 2.0 core-course GPA would continue to be eligible for athletically related financial aid during the first year of enrollment and practice during the first regular academic term of enrollment.
 Student-athletes could earn the second term of enrollment for practice by passing nine semester or eight quarter hours.

 The adopted proposal increases the standard for immediate access to competition to at least a 2.3 GPA and an increased sliding scale.
 Specifically, incoming student-athletes would need to earn a half-point higher GPA for a given test score compared to the current standard.
 For example, an SAT score of 1,000 would require a 2.5 high school core-course GPA for competition and a 2.0 high school core-course GPA for aid and practice.

-This legislation will affect student-athletes enrolling in college in August 2015 and later. (ncaa.org) Please view the following powerpoint presentation to see the 2012 High School Initial Eligibility and 2 Year Standards.
+This legislation will affect student-athletes enrolling in college in August 2016 and later. (ncaa.org) Please view the following powerpoint presentation or Initial Eligibility Guide for more information regarding the new academic standards.

 I am ready to commit, what next?